Alfystar/EMP/README.md

 The source can be included in your project and use as you wish, the only thinks you need are copy `EMP/02_SRC/EMPlibs` directory in your project lib directory.

-For more example see the `03_Test` directory, all lthe example are like the (2) point, obviously without the git submodule.
+For more example see the `03_Test` directory, all the example are like the (2) point, obviously without the git submodule.

 #### Linux Include